How to Make Chocolate Roses

 Starting at the end (whatever the opposite of the stem end is called), peel a tomato (or lemon or orange or whatever you feel like trying) in one long piece.

-rose cut1
+rose cut1 rose cut2

-rose cut2 rose cut3
+rose cut3 rose cut4

 Lay the peeling out flat, skin side down.
-Now, as if you’re rolling up some left-over ribbon, start rolling it, starting at the end you cut last (the part closest to the stem). rose cut4
+Now, as if you’re rolling up some left-over ribbon, start rolling it, starting at the end you cut last (the part closest to the stem).

 It’ll kind of slip around while you’re rolling it, so it’s helpful to keep a finger or 2 on each side.
 When you’re at the end, tuck the wide end underneath and set your rose down.
 If it looks weird, flip it over.
 If it still looks weird, unwrap it and try again.